AdobeDocs/campaign-classic.en/help/campaign-opt/using/pressure-rules.md

    >
    >Scheduled deliveries are only taken into account if the **[!UICONTROL Take the deliveries into account in the provisional calendar]** option is selected.
 For more on this, refer to [Setting the period](#setting-the-period).
    >
-   >This option is not available in Campaign v8.
-   >

 1. Define the method for calculating the highest number of messages.